mylena13s/mylena13s/README.md

 ### Hello! 👋

-- 📒 Computer Engineering student at @univesp.
+- 📒 Computer Engineering student at UNIVESP.
 - 🌱 Learning more about Cloud Architecture and Artificial Intelligence.
 - 🔭 Machine Learning and Data Science.
 - 📌 I’m currently working at Santander Bank.